eklem/batr/README.md

 * User-like interaction tests in browser, supported by Ava
 * Bundling & buildin  g for the browser, CommonJS and ESM

-## Howto set up
-For an actual working example, check out [batr-example](http://github.com/eklem/batr-example) on how to use batr.
-It's an example library with minimal of functions and user-interface to show-case how to set up `batr`.
-The examples here are lifted from that library.